lior-guesty/cdct-example/README.md

 In this case, the contract for consumer 2 wasn't broken.
 Note that also in this case, the provider has made the changes in his own tests so the change seems ok from his point of view.

-The provider can now approach the team for the 1st consumer and discuss the changes with them, before making any deployments.
+The provider can now approach the team of the 1st consumer and discuss the changes with them, before making any deployments.
 After making necessary changes (either in the provider or the consumer, or both), the teams can proceed with deployments.
 The important thing is that breaking change was identified early and with the consumer that actually cares about it.